Child Benefit and Guardian’s Allowance: Forms, notices and checklists

 Below you will find copies of current HMRC forms, notices and checklists relating to child benefit.

 This is an on-line version of the child benefit claim form.
 It can be completed on screen and printed out.
 It will still need to be posted to the child benefit office, at the address printed on the form.
-You must have Adobe Reader version 8.0 or later installed on your computer before you can view and print the child benefit claim form.
-You can find further information on what to do before you start and what else to send with the child benefit claim form on the HMRC website.
+You can find further information on what to do before you start and what else to send with the child benefit claim form on the GOV.UK website.

 This form is used as an extension to the child benefit claim form because the paper version has only enough space for two children/young persons.
 Use this form if your client wants to claim for three or more children/young persons.
 You do not need this form if your client is completing the online claim form, as that allows an unlimited number of children/young persons to be included.
 This form can not be used in isolation to add additional children/young persons to an existing child benefit award, in those circumstances a fresh claim for the additional child/young person should be made.